viamrobotics/docs/docs/tutorials/slam-cartographer.md

 Head over to the **CONTROL** tab and choose the **run-slam** drop-down menu.
 Change the **Refresh frequency** to your desired frequency, move the webcam around slowly, and watch a map come to life!

-## Running ORB-SLAM3 with a dataset
+## Running Cartographer with a dataset

-The following setup allows you to run ORB-SLAM3 in offline mode using either one of your previously saved datasets, or our dataset that you can download and play with.
+The following setup allows you to run Cartographer in offline mode using either one of your previously saved datasets, or our dataset that you can download and play with.

 ### The dataset

 In offline mode, SLAM will use an existing dataset to create a map.
+To enable offline mode, set the **use_live_data** flag to **false**.
+This tells the slam service to only use data found within the data directory you specified in your config.

 You might have an lidar dataset already saved in your `data_dir/data` directory from running SLAM in live mode.
 If not, don't worry!
 You can download our dataset: <a href="https://storage.googleapis.com/viam-labs-datasets/viam-old-office-small-pcd.zip" target="_blank">Viam Old Office - Cartographer</a>.